How acute lymphoblastic leukaemia (ALL) is diagnosed

-Usually you will see your GP, who will examine you and take a blood test.
-If the results of the test are abnormal in any way, your GP or a haematologist from the local hospital will contact you.
+Usually you will see your GP, who will examine you and arrange a blood test.
+If the results of the test suggest you may have leukaemia, your GP or a haematologist from the local hospital will contact you.

 Most people with ALL are referred for treatment at a specialist haematology unit in the hospital.
-The haematologist will ask you about your general health and any previous medical problems before examining you and doing a blood test to check the numbers of all the different types of blood cell.
+The haematologist will ask you about your general health and any previous medical problems.
+They will examine you and do a blood test to check the numbers of all the different types of blood cell.

-If the blood test shows that leukaemia cells are present, the haematologist will want to take a sample of your bone marrow.
-This is the most important test, because it finds out the exact type of leukaemia you have and provides information that the doctors need to plan the best treatment for you.
+If the blood test shows leukaemia cells in your blood, the haematologist will want to take a sample of your bone marrow.
+This is the most important test for diagnosing ALL.
+It shows the exact type of leukaemia you have and provides information that the doctors need to plan the best treatment for you.

-A small sample of bone marrow is taken from the back of the hip bone (pelvis) or occasionally the breast bone (sternum).
-It’s looked at under a microscope to see if it contains any abnormal white blood cells.
+A doctor or nurse takes a small sample of bone marrow from the back of the hip bone (pelvis) or occasionally the breast bone (sternum).
+It’s sent to a laboratory to be checked for abnormal white blood cells.
 A haematologist can tell which type of leukaemia it is by identifying the type of abnormal white cell.
-Other tests will be carried out on the bone marrow sample to help confirm the diagnosis.

 You may feel bruised after having a sample of bone marrow taken, and have an ache for a few days.
 This can be eased with mild painkillers.